spyoungtech/FreeSimpleGUI/readme_creator/output/call reference.md

  The element you want to pin is the element that you'll be making visibile/invisible.

-The pin helper function also causes containers to shrink to fit the contents correct after something inside has changed visiblity.
+The pin helper function also causes containers to shrink to fit the contents correct after something inside has changed visibility.
 Note that setting a hardcoded size on your window can impact this ability to shrink.

 ```
 pin(elem,